 “I suppose.
 Whatever do you want to do at an arboretum, Aaron?
 Look at flowers?”

 “No. Well, yes, actually.
-I read once that Brighton’s arborists were able to grow a species of lotus which lacks the usual addictive qualities.
-The pollen can be liquefied and diluted to form a solution which possesses certain medicinal qualities.
+I read once that Brighton’s arborists were able to grow a species of lotus that lacks the usual addictive qualities.
+The pollen can be liquefied and diluted to form a solution that possesses certain medicinal qualities.
 Healers in Alchester used it to cure a rare form of splotch disease.
 I was wondering if—”

 “Now who’s talking too much?”

 Outside, a single trumpet heralded the return of the procession.
 Its call brought an immediate silence to the chattering around them as the sound echoed throughout the rotunda.
 Now the flow of people coming onto the mezzanine stopped, but only because there was no more room.
 Serena imagined the balcony above was just as crowded.
 Despite the crowd, a small space remained around Serena and Aaron.
 Serena attributed this to Dip and Dup’s presence.
 While no one inquired about their presence, Serena noticed the curious and sometimes suspicious stares thrown their way.